 Traditionally, litigation has provided the primary venue through which the stories behind patient safety incidents are aired.
-The shortcomings of this approach have led healthcare institutions to develop alternatives, such as communicationand-resolution-programmes (CRPs), to meet patients' needs.
-Yet little is known about the range of patients' needs following patient safety incidents, and thus about how well healthcare institutions meet them.2
+The shortcomings of this approach have led healthcare institutions to develop alternatives, such as communication-and-resolution-programmes (CRPs), to meet patients' needs.
+Yet little is known about the range of patients' needs following patient safety incidents, and thus about how well healthcare institutions meet them.2-4

 Researchers have noted the challenges of undertaking work in this field.
-One group identified providers' 'reluctance to reveal the details of incidents and disclosures' and the 'protracted and confidential nature of incident investigations, complaints processes, and litigation proceedings' as barriers.2 Another challenge is gaining access to injured patients and family members, who institutions worry may be provoked to sue if researchers ask about their experiences.
+One group identified providers' 'reluctance to reveal the details of incidents and disclosures' and the 'protracted and confidential nature of incident investigations, complaints processes, and litigation proceedings' as barriers.
+Another challenge is gaining access to injured patients and family members, who institutions worry may be provoked to sue if researchers ask about their experiences.

-literature Existing about injured patients' needs establishes some fundamentals: patients and families5 value efforts to prevent recurrences3 6 and disclosure communications that are honest, transparent, efficient and compassionate.^{3 7-9} Their accounts reveal that patient safety incidents often involve immense emotional, physical and financial impacts, 10 which can be exacerbated by poor responses from providers.
-11 12 findings to the context of hospital-based reconciliation programmes such as CRPs.
+Existing literature about injured patients' needs establishes some fundamentals: patients and families value efforts to prevent recurrences and disclosure communications that are honest, transparent, efficient and compassionate.
+7-9 Their accounts reveal that patient safety incidents often involve immense emotional, physical and financial impacts, which can be exacerbated by poor responses from providers.

+Yet many questions remain, particularly when one attempts to apply these findings to the context of hospital-based reconciliation programmes such as CRPs.
 Existing findings lack the granularity necessary to identify specific improvements to reconciliation processes that would better meet patients' needs.
 Given the paucity of information, it is perhaps unsurprising that providers' responses to patient safety incidents often fail to meet patients' expectations.
 Studies have found a gap between patients' and providers' perspectives on disclosures and identified barriers to effective disclosure, including clinicians' liability concerns.